The lattice of varieties of monoids: Other restrictions

 \section{Other restrictions}

-In this section, we consider three different types of restrictions on a subvariety lattice of monoid varieties, namely, decomposability into a direct product, self-duality, complementability and related conditions.
-In all three cases, it turns out that monoid varieties with the corresponding property of a subvariety lattice were not previously considered in the literature, but substantial information about them, up to complete classification in some cases, easily follows from the known results.
+In this section, we consider three different types of restrictions on a subvariety lattice of monoid varieties: decomposability into a direct product, self-duality, and complementability and related conditions.
+These properties have not yet been considered for monoid varieties, but substantial information---up to complete classification in some cases---easily follows from known results.